Picture above: Yet both are the same sea.

 Human beings are social learners.
 Rather than learn how to operate in another culture by instinct, we learn from observation in a social context.
 In Mexico, that means acting graciously because social cues (normative goals) reward graciousness.
 It’s more looked down upon to be “maleducado,” impolite, inconsiderate) than to be financially unsuccessful.

 As this article in LifeHacker pointed out, a second language can make you different.

 Our words become our thoughts.
 As part of a personal experiment, I am being selective about the vocabulary I learn in Spanish.
 I am learning largely positive ones.
 Of course I learn the necessary functional, practical vocabulary.
 I can voice my displeasure, I just don't have as many ways to put it.

 What I purposefully lack is a broad vocabulary to insult someone or be verbally disrespectful.
 Body language will do in a pinch, but I think all of us can agree it’s a poor substitute for words when it comes to doing damage.

-If you know ten ways new ways to express gratitude, love and appreciation, and only one way to express anger, don’t you think that would change you?
+If you know ten ways new ways to express gratitude and only one way to express anger, don’t you think that would change you?
 If you caught all the nuance of positive words but only the idea of the negative ones, don’t you think you’d create a kinder, more self-loving environment for yourself?